Automattic/handicraft/readme.txt

 = Does this theme support any plugins? =

-handicraft includes support for Infinite Scroll in Jetpack.
+Handicraft includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - Dec.
+17 2017 =
-* Initial release
+* Alpha release

 == Credits ==